Consulting, Education, and Support

 Partnering for Superior Performance

-PhD, MT (ASCP), CJCP, CHSP, CHFM, HEM, MEP, Principal Superior Performance LLC
+PhD, MT (ASCP), CHFM, CHSP, CJCP, HEM, MEP, Principal Superior Consultants LLC

-Marge McFarlane brings over 40 years of comprehensive experience in the environment of care, life safety, emergency management and infection prevention for construction.
-She is currently working with healthcare systems nationally to identify and mitigate risks in the physical environment.
-McFarlane has authored handbooks on the GHS update to the OSHA Hazard Communication Standard, OSHA training for Medical Facilities and is a frequent presenter for seminars, regional conferences, and audio conferences.
+Marge McFarlane brings over 45 years of comprehensive experience in the environment of care, life safety, emergency management and infection prevention for construction.
+McFarlane has authored handbooks on the GHS update to the OSHA Hazard Communication Standard, OSHA training for Medical Facilities and was a contributing author on the special Dark Report for “COVID Risk Assessment/Testing for Laboratories.”
+She is a frequent presenter for seminars, regional conferences, and audio conferences on OSHA topics, infection prevention (for construction, legionella and COVID-19), hazardous materials/RCRA waste streams, and emergency management.
+She is currently working with healthcare systems and clinics nationally to identify and mitigate risks in the physical environment and help ensure regulatory compliance.

 We completed the online OSHA safety training today as a small group.
 We each registered so that we would get our certificates of completion.
 We really like the format because we could pause the session and discuss the information specifically as it applies to our small facility.
 Nice presentation!
 Thanks.Mary Landeher, MD - Sunrise Family Care Clinic